aoloe/php-markdown/README.md

 - `##this is a title {#anchor-to-it}`
   `this is a normal paragraph {#anchor-to-it}`
   the anchor is at the end of the line, with no space between the # and the end of line
+  `##this is a title #anchor-to-it`
+  `this is a normal paragraph #anchor-to-it`
 - scholarly-md defines
       \`\`\`math_def {latex math definitions}\`\`\`
   we could use it for the external filter definition, too
       \`\`\`csv:....\`\`\`
--
+- metadata: a multiline comment at the beginning or at the end of the file, with the fields defined as YAML.